huggingface/optimum/README.md

 optimum-cli export openvino --model distilbert-base-uncased-finetuned-sst-2-english distilbert_sst2_ov
 ```

 If you add `--int8`, the weights will be quantized to INT8.
-In order to also quantize the activations, static quantization can be applied using [NNCF](https://github.com/openvinotoolkit/nncf), more information can be found in the [documentation](https://huggingface.co/docs/optimum/main/en/intel/optimization_ov).
+Static quantization can also be applied on the activations using [NNCF](https://github.com/openvinotoolkit/nncf), more information can be found in the [documentation](https://huggingface.co/docs/optimum/main/en/intel/optimization_ov).

 To load a model and run inference with OpenVINO Runtime, you can just replace your `AutoModelForXxx` class with the corresponding `OVModelForXxx` class.
 To load a PyTorch checkpoint and convert it to the OpenVINO format on-the-fly, you can set `export=True` when loading your model.